-What Should a Data Scientists Know?
+What Should a Data Scientist Know?

-- Data Scientists should know how to handle a data science project from end to end and technologies behind this to make it happen.
+- Data Scientists should know how to handle a data science project from end to end and the technologies behind this to make it happen.
 For data collection from various sources, data scientists should know either basic programming language like SQL / Python / R or analytical tools like Talend / Pentaho / Spectrum.
 Because now data is not only coming from tabular databases hence knowledge of big data is extremely required.

 - To extract data from NoSQL databases or through the web, Apache Kafka or Flume or other analytical tools are being used.
-Data Preparation is another huge responsibility for data scientists hence they need to know data wrangling, data munching and data mining.
+Data Preparation is another huge responsibility for data scientists; hence they need to know data wrangling, data munching and data mining.

 - Data scientists should be well aware of statistics to perform data analysis in order to understand the patterns and trends coming out of data.
 They should have an analytical mindset to understand the problem statement and finalize the solution approach.
-They should have machine learning/deep learning knowledge so as to apply algorithms on the data.
-And In the end they should be able to represent the outcome of the findings in the form of data visualization.
+They should have machine learning/deep learning knowledge so as to apply algorithms to the data.
+And In the end, they should be able to represent the outcome of the findings in the form of data visualization.
 For this, they need to know at least one BI tool like Power Bi, Tableau, Qlikview, etc.

 Did I confuse you?
 Or you just got scared because of these high terms?
 Don’t worry!
 We will try to correct our basics first.
-So let’s move on to the skillset that is must require.
+So let’s move on to the skillset that it must require.

 Data Scientist Skills

 Being a data scientist isn’t a walk in the park.
 You are expected to be a walking encyclopedia in this domain who knows almost everything that belongs to machine learning, computer science, statistics, mathematics, artificial intelligence, deep learning, visualization, data analysis and much more!
-The required skills are quite a niche and very few people are blessed to have the rightful knowledge.
+The required skills are quite a niche, and very few people are blessed to have the rightful knowledge.
 So, let’s try to understand what are the most in-demand skillset to become a data scientist.

-Researchers have found the most in-demand skills like Statistics, Data Analysis, etc. from the interview platforms like LinkedIn, Indeed or Glassdoor.
+Researchers have found the most in-demand skills like Statistics, Data Analysis, etc., from the interview platforms like LinkedIn, Indeed or Glassdoor.

 The trend has shown that a data scientist should be very well versed with Data Analysis to glean insights from the data and should be able to apply machine learning and statistics over the raw data.
 Data scientists should be aware of either of the programming language, be it R or Python.
-For data science, R is preferred but python is easy to learn.
+For data science, R is preferred, but python is easy to learn.
 Advanced Machine Learning, Deep Learning, and Big Data Frameworks are by default considered to be the only cup of tea for data scientists.
 And at the end visualization because without storytelling, you are not considered to be the one deserving candidate for a data scientist role.
 We can categorize these skills broadly over three domains: